Combine multiple .srt/.vtt files chronologically. 100% browser-based.

 Yes.
 The subtitle merger supports both VTT and WebVTT files.

 Yes.
-The tool merges subtitles in any language — English, Spanish, Arabic, Hindi, or mixed language tracks — without affecting characters, accents, or Unicode formatting.
+The tool merges subtitles in any language, such as English, Spanish, Arabic, or Hindi, including mixed-language tracks, without affecting characters, accents, or Unicode formatting.

 Yes.
 All merging happens locally in your browser using JavaScript.
 Nothing uploads to a server, making this a private, offline-friendly merging tool.

 Yes.
-After merging, you can open the combined file in any subtitle editor or in tools like subtitle splitter, time shifter, or your preferred text editor.
+After merging, you can open the combined file in any subtitle editor, or in tools like the Subtitle Splitter or Subtitle Time Shifter, or your preferred text editor.

 Yes.
-Cue numbers are automatically renumbered from start to finish in the correct sequence, ensuring your merged file remains clean and structured.
+SRT cue numbers are automatically renumbered from start to finish in the correct sequence, so your merged file stays clean and structured.
+VTT output does not use numeric cue indexes.

 Yes.
 The tool handles large subtitle files efficiently because merging happens directly in your browser without server limits.

-Export your subtitles as SRT or VTT and upload them.
-The tool merges files from YouTube, Adobe Premiere, DaVinci Resolve, Aegisub, and any subtitle generator.
+Export your subtitles as SRT or VTT and choose them in the tool.
+It merges files from YouTube, Adobe Premiere, DaVinci Resolve, Aegisub, and any subtitle generator.

-Subtitles Merger tool behaves like offline software but runs in your browser.
-All processing is local, so it’s technically an online tool with offline functionality.
+The subtitle merger behaves like offline software but runs in your browser.
+All processing is local, so it is technically an online tool with offline functionality.

 Yes.
-Both formats merge accurately.
-Timestamps and cue numbering are handled based on the format you upload.
+Both formats merge accurately and you can mix SRT and VTT inputs.
+Timestamps and cue numbering are handled based on the output format you choose.

-Duplicates occur if two files contain similar timestamps.
-Gaps appear if there’s a long time difference between file segments.
+Duplicates can occur if two files contain cues at similar timestamps, since the tool does not remove repeats.
+Gaps appear when there is a long time difference between file segments.

-This tool merges subtitles only.
-For rewriting text, fixing grammar, adjusting timing, or editing styles, you should use a full subtitle editor.
+No. This tool merges subtitles only.
+For rewriting text, fixing grammar, adjusting timing, or editing styles, use a full subtitle editor.

 Yes.
 Your files never leave your device.
 Nothing is uploaded, stored, or processed on a server, making the tool secure for personal and professional work.